 o Some believe that it limits one’s actions

-o Some believe that it empowers members to take effective decisions with greater confidence
+o Some believe that it empowers members to take effective

 o Serves as key reference tool